 Therapist Dr. Blakeslee understands that at times family and friends alone aren't enough, and can even be a hindrance to allowing vulnerability in emotional discovery.
 As a clinical psychologist, Dr. Blakeslee provides the kind of counseling and psychotherapy that can offer a lasting solution in these times of need.

 The counseling services provided by Lake Oswego psychologist Dr. Blakeslee offer an effective solution for the resolution of most psychological problems.
 By visiting our Lake Oswego counseling office, you’ll receive the guidance needed to learn how to decrease self-defeating behaviors, improve relationships and live more fully in the present.

-The length of treatment depends on a variety of factors.
+The length of psychotherapy treatment depends on a variety of factors.
 When the symptoms are closely related to environmental stressors that are easily modified, treatment can be short in duration.

 The client soon learns the relationship between these factors and their pain.
-They are then able to alter these factors to reduce their pain, while increasing factors which enhance their sense of well being.
+They are then able to alter these factors to reduce their pain, while increasing factors which enhance their sense of well-being.

 Most insurance plans provide for treatment of psychological disorders.
 Often, these require a member to make a copayment to a therapist at the time of the appointment.
 Several payment options are available and can be discussed with the office manager when scheduling your appointments.
 For more information, please call the business office at 503-699-8389.